 Le Parc Provincial Algonquin

 Location.
 45° 35.035′ N, 78° 21.567′ W. Marker is near Whitney, Ontario, in Nipissing District.
 Marker can be reached from Provincial Highway 60.
+This marker is located at the front entrance to the new Algonquin Park Visitor Centre.
 Touch for map.
-This marker is located at the front entrance to the new Algonquin Park Visitor Centre.
 Marker is in this post office area: Whitney, Ontario K0J 2M0, Canada.
+Touch for directions.

 Regarding Algonquin Provincial Park.
 Algonquin Park was named a National Historic Site of Canada in 1992 in recognition of several heritage values including: its role in the development of park management; pioneering visitor interpretation programs later adopted by national and provincial parks across the country; its role in inspiring artists, which in turn gave Canadians a greater sense of their country; and historic structures such as lodges, hotels, cottages, camps, entrance gates, a railway station, and administration and museum buildings.